-A mastectomy for treatment of Benign Gynecomastia for a male member under age 18 is considered reconstructive and medically necessary when all the following criteria are met:
+A mastectomy for treatment of treating Benigh Cynecomastia Gynecomastia for a male member under age 18 is considered reconstructive and medically necessary when all of the following criteria are met:

-- Gynecomastia or breast enlargement with moderate to severe chest pain that is causing a Functional or Physical Impairment.
-The inability to participate in athletic events, sports, or social activities is not considered to be a functional or physical, or physiological impairment. - Persistent gynecomastia after cessation of prescribed medications and appropriate screening(s) of non-prescription and/or recreational drugs or substances that have a known side effect of gynecomastia (examples include, but are not limited to the following: testosterone, marijuana, asthma drugs, phenothiazines, anabolic steroids, cimetidine cimetidine, and calcium channel blockers). - The breast enlargement must be present for at least two2 years, and appropriate evaluation of medical causes with supporting laboratory testing has been normal.
-If so, lab tests which might include, but are not limited to the following must be performed: - o Hormone testing (e.g., beta-human chorionic gonadotropin, estradiol, folliclestimulating hormone, luteinizing hormone, prolactin, testosterone) - o Liver enzymes - o Serum creatinine - o Thyroid function studies
+- Gynecomastia stage II, III, or breast enlargementIV with moderate to severe chest pain causing a Functional or Physical ImpairmentFunctional or Physical Impairment.
+The inability to participate in athletic events, sportsT or social activities is not considered to be a functional or physicalT or physiological impairment. - Glandular breast tissue is the primary cause of Gynecomastia as opposed to fatty deposits (pseudogynecomastia) and is documented on physical exam and/or mammography. - Persistent gynecomastia Gynecomastia after cessation of prescribed medications, nutritional supplements, and appropriate screening(s) of non-prescription and/or recreational drugs or substances that have a known side effect of gynecomastia Gynecomastia (examples include, but are not limited to the following: testosterone, marijuana, asthma drugs, phenothiazines, anabolic steroids, cimetidine, and calcium channel blockers). - The breast enlargement Gynecomastia must be present for at least two years, and appropriate evaluation of medical causes with supporting laboratory testing has been normal.
+If so, lab tests might include, but are not limited to the following, must be performed: